 This disparate set of distributional properties of pronominal elements in BCMS raises the question whether there is a way to unite them under a single analysis.
 The first step towards such an analysis requires us to look at the properties outlined above in further detail, which will be the task of Section 2 below.
-The core of the proposal will be based on the claim that the internal structure of a pronoun involves several hierarchies: (i) Within the pronominal extended projection, consisting of a nominal base, followed by φ -feature-encoding projections, followed in turn by case ([Case [Φ [NP]]]); (ii) within φ -features (Harley & Ritter 2002), such that person precedes number, which itself precedes gender ([gender [number [person]]]); and (iii) within case features (Caha 2009), which distinguishes between the following types of case - unmarked (NOM) \succ dependent (ACC, GEN) > oblique (DAT) > prepositional (INS, LOC).
-I will further propose that these hierarchies are structurally encoded in the syntax (Béjar & Řezáč 2009, van Koppen 2012).
-Distribution of nominal features across them and the locality domains they define will be shown to have consequences on the morphology of pronouns (Moskal 2015b), interpretation and ability to move.
-In particular, localperson pronouns will differ from third-person pronouns in whether they encode grammatical gender (Puškar-Gallien 2019); while the former cannot do it, for the latter it is one of their defining properties.
+The core of the proposal will be based on the claim that the internal structure of a pronoun involves several hierarchies: (i) Within the pronominal extended projection, consisting of a nominal base, followed by φ -feature-encoding projections, followed in turn by case (NP > φ -features > case); (ii) within φ -features (Harley and Ritter 2002), such that person precedes number, which itself precedes gender (person > number > gender); and (iii) within case features (Caha 2009), which distinguishes between the following types of case - unmarked (NOM) > dependent (ACC, GEN) > oblique (DAT) > prepositional (INST, LOC).
+I will further propose that these hierarchies are structurally encoded in the syntax (Béjar and Řezáč 2009; van Koppen 2012).
+Distribution of nominal features across them and the locality domains they define will be shown to have consequences on pronouns' morphology (Moskal 2015b), interpretation and ability to move.
+In particular, local-person pronouns will differ from third-person pronouns in whether they encode grammatical gender (Puškar-Gallien 2019); while the former cannot do it, for the latter it is one of their defining properties.
 Clitics and strong pronouns share the same structure, but clitics crucially lack the NP base.
 As I will argue, due to the location of features [animate] and [human] on the NP, and their deterministic role in establishing individuation, as well as N's role in establishing reference, the absence of N (modelled as deletion after van Urk 2018) will allow for certain semantic flexibility which will lead to the possibility of sloppy readings of clitics.